Why Media Metrics Matter

 Tumblr failed to create a metric that suited their unique platform before they lost their shine, denying the market an effective way to measure the true value of their platform.
 They (smartly!) sold before this problem was fully apparent, and eventually capitulated to existing metrics, built for other sites, to easily monetize the platform on the way down.

 Most recently, Tumblr was sold to Wordpress for $3 million.

 Phase 3: Crown a New Currency

-But while you bask in your treasure and glory, a fourth phase begins…
+But while they bask in treasure and glory, a fourth phase begins…